 Learn how you can save money, get college credits and experience college-level study habits while in high school.

 M State collaborates with more than 35 partner high schools across Minnesota to offer college-level classes, all taught in high school classrooms by qualified high school teachers.

 Student benefits of taking concurrent courses include:

-Concurrent enrollment course offerings span the academic disciplines and include 23 Minnesota Transfer Curriculum options in art, biology, chemistry, English, history, math, physics, political science, psychology, sociology, Spanish and communications.
-Technical course options include introduction to computers, career internship, entrepreneurship and medical terminology.
+Concurrent enrollment course offerings span the academic disciplines and include 23 Minnesota Transfer Curriculum options in biology, chemistry, communications, English, history, math, physics, political science, psychology, sociology and Spanish.
+Technical course options include accounting, administrative support, management information systems and professional development.
 Visit the Concurrent Courses web page for a list of common concurrent courses and course outlines.

 Faculty mentors take great pride in developing collaborative relationships with high school concurrent enrollment instructors to provide eligible high school students with a college experience that engages them and encourages them to persist in taking rigorous coursework throughout their high school and college years.